 DIY Insect hotel projectPin

+A bug house or hotel can decrease the need for pesticides because many wonderful insects help with this naturally.
 Think of an insect house as real estate for bugs!
-Many urban areas have removed habitats for beneficial insects that help bring balance to our ecosystem, but a simple bug box can bring them back and give them some place to live.
+Many urban areas have removed habitats for beneficial insects that help balance our ecosystem, but a simple bug box can bring them back and give them a place to live.

 • Give back natural habitats in places where they have been removed from heavy landscaping